 - Shape their own futures

-Across the Combined Cadet Force (Army) and Army Cadet Force, over 12000 Adult Volunteers and 80000 Cadets parade in 2000 different Schools, Cadet Huts and Community Centres around the United Kingdom, meet a few of the people involved below:
+Across the Army Cadets (Combined Cadet Force (Army) and Army Cadet Force), over 11000 Adult Volunteers and 65000 Cadets parade in 2000 different Schools, Cadet Huts and Community Centres around the United Kingdom, meet a few of the people involved below:

 Cadets Branch - Regional Command Headquarters Aldershot Garrison

 Cadets Branch is part of Regional Command Headquarters, the Army’s 2* headquarters for the United Kingdom, British Forces Germany, Nepal and Brunei.
 Based in Aldershot we are supported by ten independent regional Cadet teams located across the UK.